doctrine/mongodb-odm/docs/en/cookbook/time-series-data.rst

     $documentManager->persist($measurement);
     $documentManager->flush();

-Note that other functionality, such as querying, aggregating data using aggregation pipeline, or removing data works the same as with other collections.
+Note that other functionality such as querying, using aggregation pipelines, or removing data works the same as with other collections.

 Considerations
 --------------